Redawt/f4-frost-guide/lochecker.md

     myPrint(found_incompatible_plugins, "Incompatible Plugins", incompatible_description);
     const problematic_description = "The following plugins are problematic and should also be removed";
     myPrint(found_bad_plugins, "Problematic Plugins", problematic_description);
-    const not_recommended_description = "The following plugins are not-recommended to be used with FROST, as they either need a patch that is way to complicated to make, or they do or add things that are already present in FROST.";
+    const not_recommended_description = "The following plugins are not-recommended to be used with FROST, as they either need a patch that is way to complicated to make, or they do or add things that are already present in FROST, or because they are outdated/not necessary anymore.";
     myPrint(found_not_recommended_plugins, "Not-Recommended Plugins", not_recommended_description);
     const wrong_order_description = "The following plugins are sorted wrong.
 Please check the Load Order section to make sure that they are sorted correctly!";
     myPrint(found_wrong_order_plugins, "Following Plugins are sorted wrong", wrong_order_description);
-    const wrong_order_frost_description = "All FROST mods need to be loaded AFTER FROST.esp!
+    const wrong_order_before_frost_description = "All FROST mods need to be loaded AFTER FROST.esp!
 The following FROST mods are not loaded after FROST.esp:";
-    myPrint(found_wrong_order_frost_plugins, "FROST Plugins are sorted wrong", wrong_order_frost_description);
+    myPrint(found_wrong_order_before_frost_plugins, "FROST Plugins are sorted wrong", wrong_order_before_frost_description);

+    const wrong_order_after_frost_description = "You should load these frost unrelated mods before Frost.esp, unless you know what you are doing and know how to use xEdit.
+If you are unsure about this, go to the FROST Discord and ask there for clarification." myPrint(found_wrong_order_after_frost_plugins, "Normal Plugins are sorted wrong", wrong_order_after_frost_description);

+    const multiple_light_description = "You are most likely using multiple lighting mods.
+This will cause severe problems, please read the lighting section of the guide again:";
+    myPrint(found_multiple_lighting_plugins, "Multiple Lighting Mods", multiple_light_description);

+    const fcf_lo_end_description = "Please load the following plugins at the END of your load order, and read the sorting rules from above again VERY carefully." myPrint(found_wrong_sorted_fcf_plugins, "Problems at the end of the load order.", fcf_lo_end_description);

     if (counter_checker == 0){
         myPrint([""], "No problems were found", "The checker couldn't find any problems.
 Keep in mind that the checker is not perfect, there could still be something wrong with your load order.");
     }